bju2000/android_device_pantech_ef63s/README.md

-Device tree for One+One
+Device tree for Vega Iron 2.

-Copyright 2016, The CyanogenMod Project
+Copyright 2016, The CyanogenMod Project.